Henry Ruggs III Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Matchup vs. Philadelphia

-- The 222.0 passing yards the Eagles yield per game makes them the NFL's fourth-ranked pass defense this season.
+- The Eagles are conceding 222.0 passing yards per game this season, the NFL's fourth-ranked pass defense.

-- With 12 passing TDs allowed this season, the Eagles defense is ranked 22nd in the NFL.
+- The Eagles have conceded 12 passing TDs this season (2.0 per game), ranking them 22nd among NFL defenses.

 Recent Performances

-- In last week's game against the Broncos, Ruggs was targeted four times and racked up three catches for 97 yards (32.3 yards per catch) and scored one touchdown.
+- In last week's game against the Broncos, Ruggs was targeted four times and racked up three catches for 97 yards (32.3 yards per reception) and scored one touchdown.

-- In his last three games, Ruggs has nine receptions (13 targets) for 208 yards and one touchdown, averaging 69.3 yards per game.
+- Ruggs hauled in 208 yards (on nine catches) with one touchdown over his last three games.
+He was targeted 13 times, and averaged 69.3 yards per game.

 Ruggs' Las Vegas Teammates